Lorenzo Insigne: Senior

+During Italy's goalless draw with Sweden on 13 November 2017, which resulted in Italy missing out on the World Cup for the first time since 1958, Insigne spent the entire march on the bench.
+Later in the match, midfielder Daniele De Rossi was asked to warm up, but refused and asked: "Why the hell should I go on?
+We don't need to draw, we need to win!", whilst inquiring why Insigne was not being prepared instead.

-In June 2021, Insigne was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
-In the opening match of the tournament on 11 June, he scored Italy's final goal in a 3–0 win over Turkey.
-On 2 July, he scored Italy's second goal of the match in a 2–1 win over Belgium in the quarter-finals of the competition, with a curling right-footed effort from outside the box following an individual run; for his performance, he was named star of the match by UEFA, while the goal later placed second in UEFA's "2020–21 Goal of the Season," behind only Mehdi Taremi's overhead kick goal for Porto against Chelsea in the Champions League quarter-finals.
-On 11 July, Insigne won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time; Insigne started the match, but was replaced by Andrea Belotti late in the second half of regulation time.
-Throughout the competition, Insigne made more solo runs into the penalty area (16) than any other player.
+In June 2021, Insigne was included in Italy's squad for UEFA Euro 2020 by coach Roberto Mancini, and was later assigned the number 10 shirt.
+In the opening match of the tournament on 11 June, he scored Italy's final goal in a 3–0 victory against Turkey.
+On 2 July, he scored Italy's second goal of the match in a 2–1 victory against Belgium in the quarter-finals of the competition, with a curling right-footed effort from outside the box following an individual run; for his performance, he was named star of the match by UEFA, while the goal later placed second in UEFA's 2020–21 Goal of the Season, behind only Mehdi Taremi's overhead kick goal for Porto against Chelsea in the Champions League quarter-finals.
+On 11 July, after a 1–1 draw in extra-time, Insigne won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final.
+He started the match, but was replaced by Andrea Belotti in the second half of regulation time.